 By Mary Wicks and Peter Ling

-On Jan.
-17 and 18, 2019 greenhouse growers will have the opportunity to learn how to optimize the root zone environment for improved plant production.
-The OSU Greenhouse Management Workshop, which is held annually, brings together experts in industry and academia to provide practical application based on the latest research.
+On January 16 and 17, 2020 greenhouse growers will have the opportunity to learn how to ensure safe and sustainable greenhouse production of their ornamental and food crops.
+The OSU Greenhouse Management Workshop, which is held annually, brings together experts in industry and academia to provide practical information based on the latest research.
 Below is an overview of topics that will be addressed.

-The workshop will also feature a tour of the OARDC research greenhouses on day 1 and a tour of a commercial greenhouse on day 2.
-New this year is the option of attending online.
-Presentations will be viewed via a webinar format, but virtual attendees will miss the tours, exhibitors, and networking opportunities.
+The workshop will also feature a tour of OSU Wooster Campus research greenhouses and a networking reception on day one as well as a tour of Green Circle Growers in Oberlin on day two.
+There is also an option to attend online, where presentations will be viewed via a webinar format, but virtual attendees will miss the tours, exhibitors, and networking reception.
+Online attendees interested in receiving the GAPs certification will need to complete an online quiz.

 For program and registration details, visit our website: http://fabe.osu.edu/greenhouse.

 Mary H. Wicks and Dr. Peter Ling, Department of Food, Agricultural and Biological Engineering.
-Phone: 330.263.3857; 330.202.3533.
-E-mail: firstname.lastname@example.org; email@example.com.
-This column is provided by the OSU Department of Food, Agricultural and Biological Engineering, OSU Extension, Ohio Agricultural Research & Development Center, and the College of Food, Agricultural and Environmental Sciences
+Phone: 330.202.3533; 330.263.3857.
+E-mail: firstname.lastname@example.org and email@example.com.
+This column is provided by the OSU Department of Food, Agricultural and Biological Engineering, OSU Extension, Ohio Agricultural Research & Development Center, and the College of Food, Agricultural and Environmental Sciences.